A Brief Letter to Fans of Sean Hannity/ Mark Levin/ Rush Limbaugh/ Glenn Beck/ Alex Jones/ Talking Hermaphroditic Hamsters

 During this particular diatribe, Hannity warned of the continuing dissolution of traditional American values and the imminent dissolution of American freedom, which would of course be presided over by radical leftist homosexual atheist dark skins at the behest of their sainted leader, a Kenyan Muslim who hates all things God and frozen custard.

 Regaining my ability to focus for several seconds at a time and to sit upright amidst a floor strewn with discarded syringes and Little Debbie snack cake wrappers, I began to ponder the sort of “freedoms” this squinty-eyed man on the TV might be referring to.
-Because Sean Hannity was only repeating what most NASCAR, Larry the Cable Guy, and Toby Keith fans around the country also believe: that America will soon no longer be the free country it has heretofore remained.
-They are certain that without strong leadership that is equally mystified by the esoteric machinations of the female reproductive system and equally assured of Darwin’s inherent venality, America will dissolve into a police state adjudicated by half-reptilian interstellar alien Jews.
+It was clear that Sean Hannity was only repeating what most NASCAR, Larry the Cable Guy, and Toby Keith fans around the country also believe: America will soon no longer be the free country it has heretofore remained.
+They’re certain that without strong leadership that is equally mystified by the esoteric machinations of the female reproductive system and equally assured of Darwin’s inherent venality, America will dissolve into a police state adjudicated by half-reptilian interstellar alien Jews.

-If you’re wondering how or why reptilian-esque space Jews or liberals and foreign-born minorities would have designs on robbing white, bacon-eating Americans of their freedoms and liberties, best to save your breath.
-Reasons and details are fleeting.
-The point for these FoxNews/ Alex Jones proselytes is that our diminishing American freedoms are an undeniable fact in much the same way that Jesus cameos in salt stains beneath highway overpasses are an undeniable fact.
+If you’re wondering how or why reptilian-esque space Jews or liberals and foreign-born minorities would have designs on robbing white, bacon-eating Americans of their freedoms and liberties, best to save your breath because reasons and details are fleeting.
+The point for these FoxNews/ Alex Jones proselytes is that our diminishing American freedoms are an undeniable fact in much the same way that Jesus cameos in salt stains beneath highway overpasses constitute irrefutable proof of divine intervention.

 Furthermore, these commentators will stress that as a result, we should all be concerned with protecting our family.
 Because if you’re a Sean Hannity/ Glenn Beck/ FoxNews fan, without your family there’ll be no one to have sex with and repopulate the post Obama-pocalypse world.
 Or there’ll be no one to have sex with prior to the Obama-pocalypse.
 Or there’ll be no one to have sex with tomorrow night.
 That’s right: family is ultra, uber-important.